 By issuing a design certification, the U.S. Nuclear Regulatory Commission (NRC) approves a nuclear power plant design, independent of an application to construct or operate a plant.
 A design certification is valid for 15 years from the date of issuance, but can be renewed for an additional 10 to 15 years.

-The links below provide information on the design certifications that the NRC has issued to date, as well as the applications that are currently under review.
+The links below provide information on the design certifications that the NRC has issued to date, as well as the applications that have been received.
 The activities associated with reviewing these applications are reflected in the individual links for docketed design certification applications.

 Issued Design Certifications